kodekloudhub/certified-kubernetes-administrator-course/docs/16-Ultimate-Mocks/02-Troubleshooting/docs/11-C1-orange-pvc-cka13-trb.md

     vi pvc.yaml
     ```

     Change the requested size to match the size of the PV.
+Save and exit vi, then replace the PVC with the edited manifest:

     ```
     kubectl replace --force -f pvc.yaml